leonardofalk/audited_async/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/2d4899ab63fcea8a9144/maintainability)](https://codeclimate.com/github/leonardofalk/audited_async/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/2d4899ab63fcea8a9144/test_coverage)](https://codeclimate.com/github/leonardofalk/audited_async/test_coverage)

-AuditedAsync is an addon for audited gem which allows to create audits asynchronously using ActiveJob.
+AuditedAsync is an extension for the [audited](https://github.com/collectiveidea/audited) gem which allows to create audits asynchronously using ActiveJob.

-It's currently under initial development and I strongly recommend you do not use it in production until it reaches a stable version.
+It works by safely injecting the `async` option into audited model option using functional programming.
+If enabled, it'll move audit creation logic into an ActiveJob instance, then it's sent to the queue to be executed later.

 ## Installation